Ghosts, spirits, and supernatural utility in the Huainanzi

 Strengthening Community Bonds

 Finally, the shared belief in supernatural narratives and agents fosters a sense of community and collective identity.
 By rallying around common stories and deities, communities strengthen their social bonds and reinforce shared values and norms.
-This collective belief system, rooted in supernatural understandings of the world, enhances social cohesion and supports implementing philosophical principles on a broader scale.
+This collective belief system, rooted in supernatural understandings of the world, enhances social cohesion and supports the implementation of philosophical principles on a broader scale.

 Leave a comment